MakeSchool-Tutorials/Breakout-Unity/P06-Breakout/content.md

 3. Add some code to allow a victory condition if all of the bricks are destroyed

 4. Add some code to reset the game and all the bricks
+5. Remove the GameBoardGenerator.cs script from the GameBoardGenerator prefab, and attach the GameBoardGeneratorUnfinished.cs script to the GameBoardGenerator prefab and implement the TODO section to write the board loop yourself.